yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ### Add ground

 Our main character needs a ground that it can jump on.
 We will add one instantly.
-By the same method of adding a background image, drag the `assets/textures/ground` resource in **resource manager** to `Canvas` in **arrangement manager**.
+By the same method of adding a background image, drag the `assets/textures/ground` resource in the **Assets** panel to `Canvas` in **arrangement manager**.
 When dragging, we can choose the order relation of newly added nodes and `background` nodes.
 When in the state of dragging the resource, move the mouse pointer to the bottom of the `background` node until a highlighted orange frame appears on `Canvas` and a green line representing the insert position appears below `background`, and then release the mouse.
 In this way, `ground` will be put under the `background` in the scene hierarchy, which is also a subnode of `Canvas`.

 In **arrangement manager**, the render order of nodes shown below will follow that of nodes shown above.
 We can see the `ground` object at the bottom is the first to appear in **scene editor**.
 Besides, the subnode will permanently display before the parent node.
 We can adjust the hierarchical order and relation of nodes at anytime to control their show order.